This article discusses the basics of the neurologist profession, focusing on the particular types of treatments a neurologist offers.

 They provide many types of treatment, but usually, a neurologist will start the treatment by a neurological exam, examining the brain and function of the patient.
 With the assistance of technology, neurologists can not only rely on their expertise but the accuracy and consistency of computers for treatment.
 Neurologists need to be able to identify potential risks associated with the nervous system.
 For example, a patient who has lost the ability to move certain parts of their body could be suffering from a brain tumor.
 Neurologists are trained to address this immediately with examinations and procedures while also prescribing medicine.

 Neurologists can recommend surgery, but they are not surgeons themselves.
-With the extensive knowledge, neurologists recommendations are very accurate.
-If a patient is suffering from a nervous system related injury or disease, surgery might be the best option for treatment.
-The neurologist might recommend surgery from a neurosurgeon – a surgeon who is specialized in performing surgery on the brain and nervous system.
+With extensive knowledge, neurologists' recommendations are very accurate.
+If a patient is suffering from a nervous system-related injury or disease, surgery might be the best option for treatment.
+The neurologist might recommend surgery from a neurosurgeon - a surgeon who is specialized in performing surgery on the brain and nervous system.

 Non-surgical procedures can consist of injections to the bone, joints, or muscles.
 Short-term relief can come from narcotic, non-narcotic, anti-inflammatory, prescription or non-prescription drugs.
 Biologics can be injected into the tissues to help with swelling and bruising.
 Steroids can also be injected into the affected area.
 Prolotherapy is an injection to stimulate the nervous system; this is especially helpful when the tissues have become weak due to the patient’s condition.